-SECTION 3.1 UNION ACTIVITY DURING WORKING HOURS
+SECTION 3.1: UNION ACTIVITY DURING WORKING HOURS

 Union activities within Employer facilities shall be restricted to administering and negotiating this agreement.
-The Stewards or his/her designees shall ask for and obtain permission before leaving his/her job in order to conduct Union business.
+The Stewards or his/her designee shall ask for and obtain permission before leaving his/her job in order to conduct Union business.
 The Stewards or his/her designees will ask for and obtain permission from the Manager of any employee with whom he/she wishes to carry on Union business.

-Authorized agents of the Union shall have access to the Employer's establishment, including remote job sites, during working hours for the purpose of adjusting disputes, investigating working conditions, and ascertaining that the Agreement is being adhered to, with prior notification to the Operations Level Manager or his/her designee, provided however, there is minimal interruption of the Employer's working schedule.
+Authorized agents of the Union shall have access to the Employer's establishment, including remote job sites, during working hours for the purpose of adjusting disputes, investigating working conditions, and ascertaining that the Agreement is adhered to, with prior notification to the Manager of Highway Operations or designee, provided however, there is minimal interruption of the Employer's working schedule.

-SECTION 3.2 UNION BULLETIN BOARD
+SECTION 3.2: UNION BULLETIN BOARD

 The Employer shall provide a Union bulletin board at each work location.
-The board(s) shall be for the sole and exclusive use of the Union, such notices shall be limited to Union business and notices of a non-controversial and non-political nature.
+The board(s) shall be for the sole and exclusive use of the Union.
+Notices shall be limited to Union business and notices of a noncontroversial and nonpolitical nature.